vallard/K8sOnBareMetal/chapters/07-storage/introduction.md

 ##### Persistent Volumes

+* Defined outside the context of a Pod
-Persistent volumes are for all other use cases.
-Databases, stateful applications, etc.  An example would be a MySQL cluster that can be used for an application.
-And yes, even our old friend the WordPress blog can be hosted in a Kubernetes and make use of a Persistent Volume.
+* Persistent volumes are for all other use cases.
+* Databases, stateful applications, etc.  An example would be a MySQL cluster that can be used for an application.
+* Stateful Sets: Our old friend the WordPress blog can be hosted in a Kubernetes and make use of a Persistent Volume.
+* Require other kubernetes constructs: Storage Classes, Persistent Volume Claims

 How these volumes are used are what we'll go into next.